Polish trial begins in Huawei-linked China espionage case

 Poland arrests Huawei employee, Polish man on spying allegationshttps://www.reuters.com/article/us-poland-security-idUSKCN1P50RN

-(Additional reporting by Supantha Mukherjee in Stockholm and Joanna Plucinska in Warsaw; Editing by Alexander Smith)
+(Additional reporting by Supantha Mukherjee in Stockholm and Joanna Plucinska in Warsaw; Editing by Alexander Smith and Bernadette Baum)

 ((Justyna.Pawlak@thomsonreuters.com; +48 22 6539706;))